ninanung/Vue-practice/README.md

 __axiosAddressBoot :__ Phone address book using api.
 Dynamic component, event bus, and axios are main.
 Using all vue skill what i got.
 Structure is not that complicate but CSS is pretty hard.
 I think i should study more CSS.

 _!!Notice!!_ -  I use modal form first time, kind of popup page.
 In CSS, make modal page width 100%, height 100% and z-index 1(top layer anyway).
 Make other part dark but opacity is not 1.
 Funny form and i think i can use this anytime i need.
 So remember this!

+__vuex-todo :__ Vuex practice to make todolist.
+I think Vuex is similar with EventBus but don't use $emit or $on and method.
+Just install vuex, make store and import store in main.js file.
+It is ready!
+Can use store in any component by "this.$store".
+__list-lodash.vue :__ This file has same content with vuex-todo's "List.vue" file but using "lodash" to make vuex easy.
+I can't explain how to code, just read one more this file and book.